nih-cfde/organization/OnboardingHelp.md

   - Slack: Group chat, forum and instant private messaging

-To begin onboarding, you should fill out [this form](https://forms.gle/wsBAYevSQNVfG5eF9)
+To begin onboarding, you should fill out [this form](https://www.nih-cfde.org/onboarding-form/).
+In order to access the form you will need to have been onboarded and login to the [CFDE Website](https://www.nih-cfde.org/) where you will find the Onboarding Form under CFDE Members Home.

 Within 2 business days of submitting the onboarding form, you will receive
 - an invitation to join the cfdeworkspace on Slack